-I am the University Librarian and Chief Digital Scholarship Officer, University of California, Berkeley, as of October 2015.
-I am also a professor in the School of Information, and a professor in the Department of Economics at Berkeley.
+As of 1 July 2024 I am retired from my academic positions.
+I finished my academic career as the University Librarian and Chief Digital Scholarship Officer, University of California, Berkeley (2015-2024).
+I was also a professor in the School of Information, and a professor in the Department of Economics at Berkeley, during that period.

 Formerly I was the dean of the School of Information, University of Michigan.
 At Michigan I was also the Arthur W. Burks Professor of Information and Computer Science, and a Professor of Economics and Public Policy.
 I was the founding Director of STIET (a research program for Socio-Technical Infrastructure for Electronic Transactions).
 I am passionate about public universities, where I have spent my entire career.